-- (c) as an inducement to become, or to qualify as, a Director; or - (d) for services provided in connection with: - (e) the formation or promotion of the Company; or - (f) the Offer. - 10.6 Interests of Experts and Advisers holds, or has held within the 2 years preceding lodgement of this Prospectus with the ASIC, any interest in:
+- c. as an inducement to become, or to qualify as, a Director; or - d. for services provided in connection with: - e. the formation or promotion of the Company; or - f. the Offer.

+10.6 Interests of Experts and Advisers

 Other than as set out below or elsewhere in this Prospectus, no: